koyeb/koyeb-cli/docs/reference.md

       --docker-entrypoint strings                Docker entrypoint.
 To provide multiple arguments, use the --docker-entrypoint flag multiple times.
       --docker-private-registry-secret string    Docker private registry secret
       --env strings                              Update service environment variables using the format KEY=VALUE, for example --env FOO=bar
-                                                 To use the value of a secret as an environment variable, specify the secret name preceded by @, for example --env FOO=@bar
+                                                 To use the value of a secret as an environment variable, use the following syntax:
+                                                 --env FOO={{secret.bar}}
                                                  To delete an environment variable, prefix its name with '!', for example --env '!FOO'

       --git string                               Git repository